aalbrechtbuehler/aalbrechtbuehler/_pages/about.md

 </style>

 <div class="content-text">
-  I am a PhD student in the Cognitive Science and Pragmatics Group at the University of Tübingen.
-My work is part of the SFB 1718 Common Ground Project A7 (Modeling Great Ape Signaling Behavior: Evolutionary Roots of Common Ground).
+  <p>I am a PhD student in the Cognitive Science and Pragmatics Group at the University of Tübingen, working in the SFB 1718 Common Ground Project A7 (Modeling Great Ape Signaling Behavior: Evolutionary Roots of Common Ground).
 My general interests lie in animal communication and linguistic modeling, and I have worked with many model species including pigeons, bumblebees, Bengalese finches, and cichlids.
-My current research investigates multimodal communication in great apes using game- and information-theoretic approaches.
-I previously received a BA in Experimental Psychology from the University of Oxford, and an M.Sc. in Quantitative Data Science Methods from the University of Tübingen.
-Outside of my research, I enjoy playing classical piano, bouldering, and photography.
+My current research investigates multimodal communication in great apes using game- and information-theoretic approaches. </p>
+    <p>I previously received a BA in Experimental Psychology from the University of Oxford, and an M.Sc. in Quantitative Data Science Methods from the University of Tübingen. </p>
+      <p>Outside of my research, I enjoy playing classical piano, bouldering, and photography.</p>
 </div>